rickrodness/cse15l-lab-reports/lab-report-3.md

 **Explanation:** Highlights the term "life" in the output from `dog_happiness.txt`
-- Allows for highlighting specific word making it easier to spot
+- Allows for highlighting specific words making it easier to spot

 **Example 2:**